thickett/Colon-classifier/README.md

 If you happen upon this and are interested in computer vision then perhaps there are some things you will learn by going through, and perhaps running the code for you self.

+The notebook is rather dense and rather huge with content, although I do layout comments and markdown approprtiatly so it should be fairly intuative to follow along with the logic.

 ## running the notebook in googlecolab